Informfully/Informfully.github.io/docs/recommendations.md

 The app will automatically download all images associated with articles displayed in the news feed.
 We, therefore, recommend including URLs to downsized images.
-This enables faster loading of items and prevents potential server bottlenecks.
+This enables faster item loading and prevents potential server bottlenecks.

 :::